Reviews

 4) (Printrbot) Tap the WiFi icon on your printer screen settings menu.

-5) (Printrbot) Write down or memorize the IP address listed on this WiFi screen on your printer.
+5) (Printrbot) Write down or memorize the IP address listed on the WiFi screen on your printer.

 6) (Computer) Open a browser on your computer.